This guide will help you:

 What to Avoid

-What kind of intentions should you avoid setting for a psychedelic trip?
+What kind of intentions should you avoid setting for a plant medicine trip?

 Avoid intentions that are too specific, too surface-level, negative-framed, not-the-most-important, or rely too heavily on factors outside of your control.